Virtual devices

 Para-virtualized devices

-Para-virtualized devices are a type of virtual device.
-They are software code that runs in the hypervisor layer, but this code doesn't emulate any specific hardware device.
+Para-virtualized devices are a type of virtual device implemented as software code that runs in the hypervisor layer, but this code doesn't emulate any specific hardware device.

 Instead, a para-virtualized device provides the functionality that might be provided by a physical device (or several physical devices) in a non-virtualized environment, but without the constraints of emulating a piece of hardware.